Bloodpoint-Farming/bloodpoint-farming-embeds/readme.md

 # Bloodpoint Farming Embeds

-This repo controls the embeds in static channels in https://discord.gg/bloodpoints such as #welcome, #rules, etc.
+This repo creates the pretty embeds for our static info channels such as #welcome, #rules, etc.

 Changes are synced to discord on merge to main.